ustinvaskin/articles/README.md

 ## Forms

-Both the subscribe and contact forms use [Formspree](https://formspree.io/) to collect submissions.
-Update the Formspree endpoint URLs in `_layouts/default.htm` with your own form IDs so that messages and email addresses are sent to your account.
+Both the subscribe and contact forms rely on [Formspree](https://formspree.io/) for handling submissions.
+To configure them:

+1. Create the forms in your Formspree dashboard.
+2. Copy each form's endpoint URL.
+3. Edit `_layouts/default.htm` and replace the `action` attribute of both forms with your endpoints.

+## Dark Mode

+A dark colour scheme is built in.
+Click the moon icon in the header to toggle between light and dark styles.
+Your preference is stored in `localStorage` and highlight.js loads the matching theme.
+Adjust the palette in `assets/main.css` under `body.dark` if desired.

 ## Tests